 Concerto in A minor, RV 522, op.
 3, no. 8 for two violins, strings, and basso continuo

 By purchasing a ticket and attending a concert, you acknowledge that despite all reasonable precautions, there are risks in attending live musical events and you agree to accept those risks yourself.
 You release the Sebastians (legally, Sebastian Chamber Players, Inc.) from any claims based on your attendance of one of our concerts.
-Your in-person concert ticket grants you access to the virtual concert experience—available shortly after the performance.
+Your in-person concert ticket also grants you access to the virtual concert experience—available shortly after the performance.
+If you are not feeling well, have been recently exposed to COVID-19, or have recently tested positive for COVID-19, please stay home and rest.
 If you have any questions or need assistance, we are always reachable at email@example.com.